Salmon Cobb Salad

 salad dressing in a glass bottle.

-pouring salad dressing over a salmon fillet surrounded by halved boiled eggs, crumbles of bacon, salad greens, cherry tomatoes, and sliced avocado.
+Close up of salad dressing being poured over a salmon fillet surrounded by halved boiled eggs, crumbles of bacon, salad greens, cherry tomatoes, and sliced avocado.

 Pin this now to find it later